mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Pot hole which is gradually getting worse.
+I know the road is down for being resurfaced in July but it is getting really bad, 21st May :- [7601456](https://www.fixmystreet.com/report/7601456)
 - Abandoned shopping trolley in River Chelt, 21st May :- [7601121](https://www.fixmystreet.com/report/7601121)
 - Dangerous 60mph speed limit outside a very busy Dunkertons, 21st May :- [7601117](https://www.fixmystreet.com/report/7601117)
 - More fly tipping, 21st May :- [7601059](https://www.fixmystreet.com/report/7601059)